 Winter solstice in 1978 we had a boys night in Kurt’s sauna with Kurt and Johnny Hardman the lawyer; We sat drinking in the heat till it became unbearable, then plunged into the freezing open air pool.
 Then back into the sauna . . .
 It’s good for you, they say . . .

 Kurt once asked me to drive his Merc to Joburg while he flew there.
 I took a young lady pilot with instrument rating along – she was probably going to fly the Bonanza back at night.
 The Merc got tired in the metropolis of Parys and we had to spend the night there while the local mechanics got it back on its feet again.
 A few months earlier the Barclays bank manager in Hillbrow had pressed a credit card on me – a ‘barclaycard’ – over my protestations that I didn’t need it.
 Well, that night I did – I paid for both hotel rooms and the car repair as my first credit card transactions.

-Around 1967 the Welkom manne decided that the Welkom / Johannesburg road was too dangerous to travel on and learnt to fly.
+Around 1967 – long before my time there – the Welkom manne decided that the Welkom / Johannesburg road was too dangerous to travel on, and learnt to fly.
 Together with his great friends Wally Thorne and Heinie Heiriss, Kurt bought a Cessna 182 Skylane, ZS – DRL and operated the aeroplane in an association known at “HET – Air” – Heinie, Eggmann & Thorne.
 I got this off Barbour & Thorne’s website.

 When I was there in 1978 Kurt owned a Beechcraft Bonanza – India Mike Alpha.
 Here’s a recent internet pic: